ramkrishnakc/smproject/README.md

   - Create a git branch
   - Work and make changes in your branch
   - Then, send pull request to 'master' branch from your working branch

+#NOTE: Https certs should be placed in proper location, not in the project.